-Before choosing a solution, it’s important to understand how different SD-WAN technologies will work with your firewall and what those differences will mean for your company.
+It’s important to understand how different SD-WAN technologies will interact with your firewall and what those differences will mean for your company.
 Choosing an SD-WAN that “kind-of” works with your firewall could add hours to your installation time.
 It will also likely require poking holes in your network perimeter — potentially compromising your security, compliance, and network stability.
 Worse, it could fail in a significant way, breaking your on-prem applications or SIP trunks.

-In this post, I’ll explain the ways that different solutions work with your existing firewall, arm you with questions you can ask to evaluate an SD-WAN’s firewall-friendliness, and show how Bigleaf was built to be the most firewall-friendly SD-WAN out there.
+Use the information presented here to learn about the different solutions that work with your existing firewall, arm you with questions you can ask to evaluate an SD-WAN’s firewall-friendliness, and see how Bigleaf was built to be the most firewall-friendly SD-WAN out there.

 Which firewall features will the SD-WAN require me to disable?

-We designed Bigleaf’s SD-WAN to work with all your firewall’s features, but many solutions require that you disable specific features in your firewall and hand them over to the SD-WAN device.
+We designed Bigleaf to work with all your firewall’s features, whereas many other solutions require that you disable specific features in your firewall and hand them over to the SD-WAN device.
 So when you’re choosing an SD-WAN technology, make sure you ask which of your firewall’s essential features you’ll need to disable for it to work fully.

-DHCP – Many SD-WAN devices need to act as your LAN’s DHCP server to provide full functionality.
+DHCP – Assigns IP addresses to the computers on a network.
+Many SD-WAN devices, for example, need to act as your LAN’s DHCP server to provide full functionality.

-NAT – Almost every SD-WAN out there has NAT or proxying in it somewhere, which often requires you to disable NAT on your firewall to avoid double-NATting traffic.
+NAT – Allows the devices on your clients’ network to share a single public IP address and provides a small element of security.
+Almost every SD-WAN out there has NAT or proxying in it somewhere, which often requires you to disable NAT on your firewall to avoid double-NATting traffic.

-Network Segmentation – Where is the edge of your network now, what is secure, is there a perimeter?
+Network Segmentation – Limits access to areas of the client’s network to improve security.
+Where is the edge of your network now, what is secure, is there a perimeter?
 Most SD-WANs blur those lines.
 Handing over Network Segmentation to your SD-WAN could make for painful audits and compliance.